Conversations on Identity and Difference

 An event every week that begins at 5:30 pm on Friday, repeating until December 13, 2019

 Humanities Council; Pace Center for Civic Engagement; People & Stories

 In four Friday sessions—Nov.
 15, Nov.
 22, Dec.
 6, and Dec.
 13—students and community members will reflect upon service and civic engagement, exploring how narratives can ultimately increase self-awareness among diverse backgrounds, communities, and environments.
+Representatives of People & Stories, which seeks to “invite under-served participants to find fresh understanding of themselves, of others, and the world,” will demonstrate their methodology: an oral reading of an enduring short story followed by a facilitated group discussion that dances between the literature and life experiences of participants.
 The initiative will form part of a Princeton University Service Focus cohort on “Identity and Difference,” led by Cheyenne Wolf, Executive Director of People & Stories; Spanish and Portuguese Professor Christina Lee; Kira O’Brien of the Pace Center for Civic Engagement; and Junior Fellow Toyosi Oluwole ’21.
-Attendees will engage with representatives of People & Stories, which seeks to “invite under-served participants to find fresh understanding of themselves, of others, and the world.”

 Open to the public.
 Direct any questions to Kira O’Brien: email@example.com.